 People with a jeopardized immune system such as HIV or AIDS shouldn't take probiotics without checking with your doctor, first.
 Probiotics in compromised systems can lead to infections.
 So, if you have any medical condition, please, please and please, consult with a healthcare provider first to check if it is alright with you to take probiotics.

-Remember that there are two different manners in which you can intake more good bacteria in your gut flora: through fermented food items or supplements.
+There are two different manners in which you can intake more good bacteria in your gut flora: through fermented food items or supplements.
 Remember as well, please, that the intake of a supplement should be supervised by a professional and that these are left to more specific ailments and shouldn't be taken daily.

 So, we'll focus a little bit more in this part on probiotic food that you can start trying: